-WATKINS: Greg, maybe perhaps to start with you, and just to pick up on this not utopians point.
-The book is in many ways an optimistic one I think quite deliberately so.
-The emphasis is on practical proven reforms, action over analysis, yet at the same time the chapters are strewn with cautionary notes, that change is hard one, it's generally modest, unpredictable.
+WATKINS: Greg, maybe perhaps to start with you, and just to pick up on this "not utopians" point.
+The book is in many ways an optimistic one—I think quite deliberately so.
+The emphasis is on practical proven reforms, action over analysis, yet at the same time the chapters are strewn with cautionary notes: that change is hard won, it's generally modest, unpredictable.

 Things that can be done short of President Trump deciding that he wants to make criminal justice reform a linchpin of his administration, short of a dramatic reordering of our society, and an obliteration of things like inequality and racism, not that we shouldn't fight for those things, and not that those things aren't important.

-I guess what would Julian and I have spent the last year and a half really digging into, are a set of concrete forms that are underway in many places, often here in New York City, often under the aegis of the Center for Court Innovation, but sometimes in other places under probation, or courts, or prosecutors, or police doing innovative things around the country that taken together, and if well implemented in many places, we argue will reduce our reliance on incarceration, and will begin to change the mass incarceration industrial complex that exists in this country.
+I guess what Julian and I have spent the last year-and-a-half really digging into is a set of concrete reforms that are underway in many places, often here in New York City, often under the aegis of the Center for Court Innovation, but sometimes in other places, under probation, or courts, or prosecutors, or police doing innovative things around the country that taken together, and if well implemented in many places, we argue will reduce our reliance on incarceration, and will begin to change the mass incarceration industrial complex that exists in this country.

-WATKINS: Then Julian maybe on a related note, another major message of the book I think to reformers, is don't be paralyzed, don't be daunted by all of the deep-seated problems out there that need to be solved.
+WATKINS: Then Julian maybe on a related note: another major message of the book to reformers is: don't be paralyzed, don't be daunted by all of the deep-seated problems out there that need to be solved.
 You guys write that while they certainly should be addressed, "It is not necessary to solve the problems of poverty or racism or inequality to achieve significant change within the justice system."

 I'm just wondering, what have you experienced in your work here that leads you to that conclusion?